SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 clusterscanner.sdase.org/max-lifetime: "14" # Number, max lifetime days for the lifetime scan
 ```

+### ISO 27001 compliance
+You might use `sdase.org/description` to describe the services in all namespaces.
+It will enforce an extra file `service-description.json` in the target repository.
+This procedure might solve parts of the ISO 27001 requirement _A.8_ to establish an asset inventory.

 ## Via Labels
 Additionally, the following **labels** can be used: